SILENT-GUO/SILENT-GUO.github.io/_pages/cv.md

   {% endfor %}</ul>

-Please be aware that this page provides only a brief overview of my experience.
-For more details, you can view my CV [here](/assets/RESUME.pdf).
+Please be aware that this page provides only a brief overview of selected experiences.
+For more details, you can view my RESUME Specialized in SDE [here](/assets/RESUME.pdf).